I beg to move, That the Bill be now read a Second time.

 I mentioned earlier the compliance costs for VAT.
 One survey cited by the Treasury found that for UK small and medium-sized enterprises over 40% of all financial costs of tax compliance and 50% of time costs are due to VAT, and that statistic has been confirmed by the Federation of Small Businesses.
 VAT is particularly unattractive to businesses providing business-to-consumer activities, because they tend to be more labour-intensive, and labour of course is not subject to VAT.
 We must also think about the impact of VAT on consumers and the cost of living.

-I hope I have been able to make a strong case in relation to clause 1 and shall now turn to clause 2.
-It sets out the second element of the Bill which is to make provision for the exemption of certain goods and services from liability to VAT and for connected purposes.
+I hope I have been able to make a strong case in relation to clause 1, and I shall now turn to clause 2.
+It sets out the second element of the Bill, which is to make provision for the exemption of certain goods and services from liability to VAT and for connected purposes.
 The goods and services that are subject to VAT are set out in the Value Added Tax Act 1994 and clause 2 would ensure that domestic fuel or power in group 17, fitness items in group 18, goods subject to excise duties in group 19, insulating materials for home improvement in group 20, repairs and improvements to historic buildings in group 21 and women’s sanitary products in group 22 would all be exempt from VAT, rather than being subject to VAT as they are at present.

 I hate to sound like a stuck record but want to repeat a point.
 My hon.
 Friend gave a basic estimate of the cost of raising the threshold, but it seems to me that this would bring a separate cost to the Exchequer; has he a cost for these exemptions in terms of potential lost revenue?

 Yes, of course I do.
 I have an estimate—not quite done on the back of an envelope, but on a rough piece of paper.
 The Government’s figures say that the reduced rate—5% instead of 20%—for domestic fuel and power, which is by far the largest item here, currently costs the Exchequer £4.8 billion.
 That implies, based on my maths, a yield of some £1.6 billion from having the rate at 5%.
 Therefore, of all the measures in clause 2, that is by far the largest cost.
-On the other hand, I would have thought that that cost was more than justified by the social and economic benefit of introducing such a policy.
+However, I would have thought that that cost was more than justified by the social and economic benefit of introducing such a policy.

 The Government told domestic consumers of electricity and gas that they were on their side and that they wanted to cap their costs, so they introduced, with the sounding of trumpets, a cap on energy costs.
 We then found out yesterday that the cap is being increased by some 10%, the consequence of which will be an increase of £100 on an average household bill of about £1,200 a year.
 If we add VAT, that is another additional cost.
 If we removed VAT from a £1,200 bill, that would be a saving of about £60 per household on average.
-I would have thought that that would be worthwhile, and it would be one way of mitigating the effects of rising energy prices across the world and rising prices of the raw materials.
+I would have thought that that would be worth while, and it would be one way of mitigating the effects of rising energy prices across the world and rising prices of the raw materials.
 Why not go for that?
 If we look at all this like an accountant—although I am not an accountant, I did once work for a large firm of accountants, so I know the mindset that can be associated with such activity—why are we not considering the political benefits that will flow from eliminating VAT on domestic fuel and power?

 Many households in my constituency, including my own, use heating oil, and I am sure that people would be very grateful.
 However, it is not an accountancy view to ask about the impact on the Treasury given the cost of vital public services, such as health and education, which we all want to see better funded.
 That is my angle, and it not about accountancy.